 There is a lot of capital available when guaranteed profits are up for grabs.

-Because XRT’s price in this case goes up the shorts get hurt, but no one ever feels sorry for the short sellers.
+Because in this case XRT’s price goes up the shorts get hurt, but no one ever feels sorry for the short sellers.
 A short squeeze on an ETF, rather than being a cause for concern, should result in a nice little bump in its volume and value.